subraizada3/27gn950controller/readme.md

 ### Multimonitor

 Multimonitor support:
 - By default, all monitors will be controlled.
-You can manually specify which monitors you want to control using the `info` and `select` commands in the command line interface.
+- In the console interface, you can manually specify which monitors you want to control using the `info` and `select` commands in the command line interface.
+- In the GUI interface, there are checkboxes to select which monitors to control.

 ### Noninteractive mode / automation